Erick Hawkins: Award and death

+Hawkins was awarded a Guggenheim Fellowship in Choreography in 1977.
 In 1988, Hawkins received the Scripps award at the American Dance Festival.
 On October 14, 1994, one month before he died, he was presented with the National Medal of Arts by President Bill Clinton.
 Hawkins died at Lenox Hill Hospital in Manhattan in November 1994.
 At the time of his death, he was survived by his wife, Dlugoszewski, and by his sister, Murial Wright Davis.

 Legacy

 The Erick Hawkins Dance Company has continued after the death of its founder.
 Dlugoszewski initially took over as artistic director until her death in 2000, during which time she choreographed four new works.
 Katherine Duke, who was appointed artistic director of the company in 2001, has been charged with supervising both the teaching of Hawkins' technique and the continuation of his repertory.